syang-lab/Text2SQL-RAG-Chatbot/README.md

 <br> a.Quantization method involves representing weights and activations using lower-precision data types such as 8-bit integers (int8).
 <br> b.LoRA involves inserting a smaller number of new weights into the model, and only these weights are trained.

-The following code demonstrates how to utilize configurations for quantization and LoRa:
+<br> The following code demonstrates how to utilize configurations for quantization and LoRa:
 ```
     model = AutoModelForCausalLM.from_pretrained(model_id, quantization_config=quantization_config, device_map="auto")
     model = get_peft_model(model, peft_config)

 ```

-Here are the configurations for quantization and LoRa:
+<br> Here are the configurations for quantization and LoRa:
 ```
   peft_config:
     lora_alpha: 16